Lavinia-Grace Dawson Psychotherapist & Nature-Based Therapist MA; BA Hons; MBACP

 Training, qualifications & experience

 I am a fully qualified psychospiritual psychotherapist, group therapist, lecturer and published author on trauma.
-I run a private practice working from my home in East Sussex.
+I run a private practice working from my homes in East Sussex and Suffolk.
 I integrate psychosynthesis, nature therapy, transpersonal psychology and mindfulness into my practice, working holistically and relationally, taking the whole person into consideration.

 My training as a psychospiritual therapist has allowed me to work with some of the leading practitioners in the field; Francis Deas (Core Process, Karuna), Will Parfitt (Psychosynthesis), Jane Sanders (Core Process - Karuna), Martin Jordon (Ecotherapy) and Dr Jan Mojsa (Transpersonal).
 I hold a degree in counselling, a diploma in psychotherapeutic therapy and a Master’s degree in creative writing therapy.
 I have trained extensively as an interpersonal group psychotherapist.